 • Easily repaired

-• Lack of flexibility in casing reduces foot print and traction
+• Reduced foot print and traction

 • Tread flexes more, generating more heat and rolling resistance.